Shikaga/PitchBlackAnalysis/index.md

 One could spend a hours criticising all the technical failings of *Riddick*.
 The Dialog is appalling, and the special effects are, if possible, worse than *The Chronicles of Riddick*.

-But while these are valid points, and most certainly don't help the audience to enjoy the film, focusing on them would be to lost focus on what *Pitch Black* was really about, the characters and their own motivation.
+But while these are valid points, and most certainly don't help the audience to enjoy the film, focusing on them would be to lose focus on what *Pitch Black* was really about, the characters and their own motivation.

 *Riddick* does its best to, return to basics that made *Pitch Black* so good, and Riddick says as much in his opening narration.